Duck-Method/React-Portfolio/README.md

 # React-Portfolio
-This project is a single page react portfolio using vite and netfily
+This project is a single page react portfolio using vite and netlify